soheeparklee/soheeparklee.github.io/_posts/2025-10-22-DAW-system-2-5-OS-license.md

 - ✔️ **CC-BY: Attribution**
 - you need to mention/name the creator every time you use the SW
-- BY attribution
+- `BY attribution`
 - it is a good practice to always credit the creator
+- can modify ⭕️
-- 🤑 you can make money with `CC-BY` product
+- 🤑 you can make money with `CC-BY` product, but you have to credit the author
 - you can just thank the creator, and sell the product

 - ✔️ **CC-NC: Non-Commercial**
+- `Non-Commercial`
 - you can use the SW, but you cannot sell, cannot make money
 - you cannot copy your product
+- can modify ⭕️
+- but cannot make money with `CC-NC` ❌
 - having `CC-NC` is a nice method for testing if your product will be successful it before making it copyright

 ```